 2. Install on the Bottle

 3. Pour a glass & preserve

-This gas allows to keep the freshness of the wines (which are more and more “natural” and thus naturally loaded in CO2 while supporting the oxygenation during the service.
+This gas allows keeping the freshness of the wines (which are more and more “natural” and thus naturally loaded in CO2, while supporting the oxygenation during the service.

 Our cartridges are also compatible with Coravin type wine by the glass systems.

 For sparkling wines, we use a CO2 (80%) + N2 (Nitrogen) mix, which has the double property of blocking the existing bubbles and preventing the oxidation of the wine.

 Wikeeps has allowed our establishments to increase their sales of great wines and to reduce our tasting costs.
 Wikeeps presents a real economic asset coupled with an optimal storage capacity, with a view to respecting wines and our customers.

 Get a 10% discount on your first order by subscribing to our newsletter

 When it comes to enjoying a glass of wine, the vessel you choose can make a big difference in your experience.
 With so many options available, it can be overwhelming to choose the right stemware for your favorite varietals.
 In this article, we’ll explore some of the different types of wine glasses and glassware sets available to help you elevate your wine-drinking experience.